 sudo apt update

 If apt update reports a 404 for the repository suite, confirm the Suites: value matches what Microsoft publishes.
-For example, some vendors publish stable while others publish by distribution codename.
-Inspect the repo index:
+Inspect the repo index to see available suites:

 If packages are unavailable for your architecture, confirm the system architecture and the repo’s published architectures: